PhoenixPlexCode/PhoenixAdult.bundle/README.md

 - GloryholeSecrets only searches by their video title, and their title is very structured and limited.
 Best to just search for girl's first name only e.g. "GloryholeSecrets - Rachele"

 ## Change Log/Updates
+- 2019-01-21 9:00AM CST - Cleaned up the search section of init, a few other bugfixes
 - 2019-01-20 5:15PM CST - Merged Dev's code for JulesJordan, Dogfart Network, DDF Network, and the Perfect Gonzo network.
 Added 21Sextreme network to the existing GammaEnt file.
 - 2019-01-15 7:45AM CST - Added 4 new NaughtyAmerica sites: LA Sluts, Slut Stepsister, Teens Love Cream, and Latina Stepmom
 - 2019-01-14 7:15PM CST - Bugfix and a few enhancements for Evil Angel